Azure-Samples/ms-identity-android-native/README.md

 3. Click `Add Platform`, then select `Native Application`.
     - The Redirect URI produced is needed when making Auth requests.
-If you're using MSAL, it will be automatically constructed by the library.
+If you're using MSAL, it will be automatically constructed by the library unless you do a custom configuration.

 4. Hit the `Save` button.

+5. Copy your `Application/Client ID` and paste it:
+    - To the AndroidManifest.xml's <intent-filter>
+    - To the `client_id` value inside `res/raw/auth_config.json`
+    - To the `client_id` segment of the `redirect_uri` inside `res/raw/auth_config.json`

 ## Steps to Run